 Global Agenda Council on Design & Innovation 2012-2014

 The role of design and innovation has never been as relevant and powerful as it is in today’s rapidly changing, interconnected and complex world.
-Design and innovation is a creative response to the critical need to drive development and growth against a backdrop of austerity, resource scarcity, growing unemployment and inequality, demographic shifts and new patterns of demand and supply.
-It can be considered a practice, a tool, an approach or a discipline that aims to create value for society.
+Design and innovation are a creative response to the need to drive development and growth in times of austerity, resource scarcity, growing unemployment and inequality, demographic shifts and new patterns of demand and supply.
+It can beconsidered a practice, a tool, an approach or a discipline that aims to create value for society.

 What the Council is doing about it

-“Design and innovation is a creative response to the critical need to drive development and growth in times of austerity, resource scarcity, growing unemployment and inequality, demographic shifts and new patterns of demand and supply.”
+“Design and innovation are a creative response to the need to drive development and growth in times of austerity, resource scarcity, growing unemployment and inequality, demographic shifts and new patterns of demand and supply.”

 To get involved please contact